TIBCOSoftware/snappydata/docs/reference/sql_reference/rrefsistabs22441.md

 # SYSCOLUMNS

-Describes the columns within all tables in the RowStore distributed system.
+Describes the columns within all tables in the SnappyData distributed system.

 <a id="rrefsistabs22441__section_F2D50CAD34484E52A1F77E0339DEC051"></a><a id="rrefsistabs22441__table_3C4F29A966624276988076D6AAFC8DC5"></a>